-Israel experiences the Mediterranean climate which makes it suitable for travel all the year round.
-Though there are some rainy or hot days, the weather is mostly dry and warm, with 300 days of sunshine a year making it a perfect destination for sun seekers.
-For some visitors, it might be too hot in the summer in the island, but they can always head to the cooler coast which is not far away.
-In winter when it is freezing in the US and Europe, most of the country is cool and sunny.
+All of Israel experiences the Mediterranean climate, which makes it suitable for travel all year round.
+Though there are some rainy or hot days, the weather is mostly dry and warm, with 300 days of sunshine a year, making it a perfect destination for sun-seekers.
+For some visitors, it might be too hot in the summer on the island, but they can always head to the cooler coast, which is not far away.
+In winter, when it is freezing in the US and Europe, most of the country is cool and sunny.
 Just be sure to pack your sunblock and shades.

-One thing you might not know about Israel is perhaps its museums.
-The small country boasts over 200 museums, the highest number per capita on our planet.
-A visit to any of these museums will better your understanding of the nation’s history, culture, art, and architecture.
+One thing you might not know about Israel is its museums.
+The small country has more museums per person than any other place on Earth.
+A visit to any of these museums will better your understanding of the nation's history, culture, art, and architecture.

-A must-see is Yad Vashem or the Holocaust Museum in Jerusalem, which commemorates millions of Jewish victims of the Nazi persecution during the Second World War and attracts more than a million worldwide visitors a year.
-Israel Museum, the largest cultural institution in the country, features the Shrine of the Book, a magnificent structure displaying the Dead Sea Scrolls and other historic manuscripts.
-Travelers interested in Israeli art and design can visit Tel Aviv Museum of Art, a leading art and culture institution, and Design Museum Holon which was designed by Ron Arad, a London-based Israeli architect, and designer.
-Other popular museums include Museum of in Ein Harod, Israel's first museum, the provocative Museum on the Seam in Jerusalem, called “socio-political museum” whose purpose is to raise social-political issues, and Madatech in Haifa, a kid-friendly museum featuring interactive science-themed exhibitions.
+The Holocaust Museum, or Yad Vashem, in Jerusalem is a must-see.
+It remembers the millions of Jewish people who died because of Nazi persecution during the Second World War, and it gets more than a million visitors from all over the world every year.
+The Israel Museum, the largest cultural institution in the country, features the Shrine of the Book, a magnificent structure displaying the Dead Sea Scrolls and other historic manuscripts.
+Travelers interested in Israeli art and design can visit the Tel Aviv Museum of Art, a leading art and culture institution, and the Design Museum Holon, which was designed by Ron Arad, a London-based Israeli architect and designer.
+Other popular museums include the Museum of Ein Harod, Israel's first museum; the provocative Museum on the Seam in Jerusalem called a "socio-political museum," whose purpose is to raise social-political issues, and Madatech in Haifa, a kid-friendly museum featuring interactive science-themed exhibitions.

 Travelers with children will feel welcome and at ease visiting this family-oriented nation.
-The country offers an amazing number of kid-friendly attractions including Time Elevator and Mini Israel in Jerusalem, Caesarea National Park in Caesarea, etc. And there are many museums that are tailor-made for kids, such as the Israel Children’s Museum in Holon which teaches kids the importance of tolerance and respect of children from all backgrounds and ethnicities through fun, interactive activities.
-Besides, there are children’s facilities in most of the larger hotels.
+The country offers an amazing number of kid-friendly attractions, including Time Elevator and Mini Israel in Jerusalem, Caesarea National Park in Caesarea, etc. There are many museums that are tailor-made for kids, such as the Israel Children's Museum in Holon, which teaches kids the importance of tolerance and respect for children from all backgrounds and ethnicities through fun, interactive activities.
+Besides, there are children's facilities in most of the larger hotels.
 All in all, Israel is an ideal destination for family vacations.